Amasong scarf. You can either borrow one from the chorus and return it right after the concerts or buy one that is yours to keep!

 If you need water while performing, please make sure it is in a quiet and completely closed container.
 It will almost surely get kicked over, making noise during recording and/or spilling on the hardwood floor of McKinley.
 Try to take care not to trip over water bottles.

 Keeping the beat of the music is good; tapping your toes or feet loudly on the very reverberant McKinley steps is not.
-One idea: tap your toe very quietly inside your shoe rather than moving your whole foot or shoe.
+One idea is to tap your toe very quietly inside your shoe rather than moving your whole foot or shoe.